Optimal Control for Speed Harmonization of Automated Vehicles: Introduction

-In this paper, we develop a framework that will allow each vehicle to optimally control its speed before entering a bottleneck.
-The objective is to derive the optimal acceleration/deceleration of each vehicle within a ``control zone" of appropriate length right before entering a ``speed reduction zone."
-The latter causes bottlenecks that builds up as vehicles exceeds the bottleneck capacity.
+In this paper, we develop a framework that allows each vehicle to optimally control its speed before entering a bottleneck.
+The objective is to derive the optimal acceleration/deceleration of each vehicle within a ``control zone" of appropriate length right before entering a speed reduction zone.
+The latter causes bottleneck that builds up as vehicles exceed the bottleneck capacity.
 By optimizing the vehicles' acceleration/deceleration in the upstream, the time of reaching the speed reduction zone is controlled optimally, and thus the recovery time from the congested area is minimized.
-In addition, the vehicle can avoid getting into a stop-and-go driving mode, thereby conserving momentum and energy.
-Eliminating the vehicles' stop-and-go driving aims at minimizing transient engine operation, and thus we can have direct benefits in fuel consumption \citep{Malikopoulos2008b}.
+In addition, the vehicle can minimize stop-and-go driving, thereby conserving momentum and energy.
+Eliminating the vehicles' stop-and-go driving aims at minimizing transient engine operation, and thus we can have direct benefits in fuel consumption \cite{Malikopoulos2008b}.

 The contributions of this paper are: (1) the problem formulation to control optimally the speed of a number of automated vehicles cruising on a freeway before they enter a speed reduction zone, (2) the analytical, closed-form solution of this problem along with a rigorous analysis that reveals the conditions under which the rear-end collision avoidance constraint does not become active within the control and speed reduction zones, and (3) bringing the gap between the existing algorithms and the real-world implications by providing an optimal solution that can be implemented in a vehicle in real time.
-We should emphasize that our approach focuses on controlling optimally the vehicle before its entry in the speed reduction zone and not on inter-vehicle interactions, and threfore, it is fundamentally different from the ACC and CACC approaches.
+We should emphasize that our approach focuses on controlling optimally the vehicle before its entry to the speed reduction zone and not on inter-vehicle interactions, and threfore, it is fundamentally different from the ACC and CACC approaches.